splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

 - A third-party tool that provides an API/webhook integration only.

-- An application written in a language we don’t provide a library for.
+- An application written in a language we don't provide a library for.

 This API integration can send all types of data to Observability Cloud.
 While you can use the API to send logs to Log Observer, we recommend using other integration types to do so.
 For details about which integrations can send logs to Log Observer, see :ref:`gdi-per-product`.